 Program Overview | Program Philosophy | Program History | What is a Paralegal

-The Paralegal Studies Program at Roosevelt University, located in Chicago, Illinois, Schaumburg, Illinois and online, is designed for those who wish to pursue careers in the legal profession.
+The Paralegal Studies Program at Roosevelt University, located in Chicago, Illinois, is designed for those who wish to pursue careers in the legal profession.
 The program offers a challenging course of study that prepares its graduates for a variety of paralegal job opportunities.
-A post-baccalaureate certificate is offered for those students holding a bachelor's degree, and two bachelor degree options are available for Roosevelt University undergraduate students interested in pursuing a bachelor's degree and our paralegal certificate combined.
+A post-baccalaureate certificate is offered for those students holding a bachelor's degree, and three bachelor degree options are available for Roosevelt University undergraduate students interested in pursuing a bachelor's degree and our paralegal courses combined.
 Our classes are taught by experienced attorneys and paralegals and offer practical, hands-on legal training.
 We are one of the Midwest's oldest and largest paralegal education programs.
 We have earned the approval of the American Bar Association since 1976.
 For more than 10,000 alumni working in law, government, and business, the Paralegal Studies Program at Roosevelt University has been the paralegal program of choice.

 Back to Top

 The goals of the Paralegal Studies Program are for its students to:

 1. Understand the basic concepts of substantive and procedural law including the operation of the legal system and the theory of law